ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 {: #fig-wt_rst_stream title="WT_RST_STREAM Frame Format"}

-The WT_RST_STREAM frame contains a single unsigned, 32-bit integer identifying the error code (Section 7).
+The WT_RST_STREAM frame contains a single unsigned, 32-bit integer identifying the error code.
 The error code indicates why the stream is being abruptly terminated for writing.

 The WT_RST_STREAM frame does not define any flags.